 Malawi is an almost year-round destination.
 But due to the varied landscape, the weather does change from region to region… so when it’s heating up on the lakeshore at the end of September, it’s likely to be lovely and cool at the Nyika Plateau.
-If it’s a straight up answer you are looking for, the best time to visit Malawi for game viewing is during the drier winter months from May to October.
+But if it’s a straight up answer you are looking for, the best time to visit Malawi for game viewing is during the drier winter months from May to October.

 Malawi has a distinct wet and dry season, so we’ll take a look at each of these below to get a better idea of which parts of the country to visit when.

-And even though it is ‘winter’, temperatures near the lower lying areas of Lake Malawi are warm and pleasant.
+In Malawi the lower lying areas of Lake Malawi are warm and pleasant.
 This is a perfect time to laze on the beach, canoe on the lake and soak up with sun (especially in August and September).

 The scenery is lush, migratory birds are plentiful, new babies are being born, and low season rates apply.
 The lake is also calmest between November and March so this is the best time to visit Malawi for diving.

 The lake is calmest between November and March so this is the best time for diving.

 Plus, if you are into botany, the Nyika plateau offers some of the best orchid displays at this time of year.
 Indeed the summer months are a wonderful time to visit Nyika in general